SomarGuy/SomarGuy/README.md

 **`Full-Stack Web Developer (Designer, Programmer)`**

 Hi there!
-I'm Diogo, a Full-Stack Web Developer with a passion for creating beautiful and practical web applications.
+I'm Diogo, a Full-Stack Web Developer passionate about creating beautiful and practical web applications.
 My expertise lies in developing responsive and dynamic web applications that are user-friendly and simple to maintain.
-I have a strong eye for design and enjoy working closely with clients to create visually appealing interfaces that are both untuitive and effective.
-Let's work together to build something spectaculr!
+I have a strong eye for design and enjoy working closely with clients to create visually appealing interfaces that are both intuitive and effective.
+Let's work together to build something spectacular!

 <p align="left">
   <a href="https://github.com/SomarGuy?tab=followers">